Managing self-harming with counselling and support

 Parents of a young person who self-harms can be confused and frightened.
 You may struggle to understand why your child is doing it, and wonder whether there is anything you could have done to stop it.

 In most cases while it may indicate serious distress it is not a suicide attempt.
-Try to listen to what they are staying and understand what is going on.
+Try to listen to what they are saying and understand what is going on.
 Don't jump to conclusions.
 Don't be afraid to ask for help or to take your child for help.
 It is something that can be addressed together.